KelvinPompey-40718390/sem-project-group6/use-cases/use-case-3.md

 ## MAIN SUCCESS SCENARIO

-1.User selects report option.
+1. User selects report option.
 2. User organizes Countries in a Region by Population Size.
 3. A report is generated based on a list of all countries in a Region organized by the largest population to the smallest.

 ## EXTENSIONS

-2. **The userView Countries in Continent by Region **:
+3. **Data is not available**:
-1. The user views a list of all countries in a Region organized by the largest population to the smallest.
+    1. User informs organisation that no data available.

 ## SUB-VARIATIONS

 None.